AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 The Transit and Spoke gateways are now deployed.
 To connect them:

 1. Navigate to Multi-Cloud Transit > Setup > Attach/Detach > #1 Attach Spoke Gateway to Transit Network.
 #.
-Select one spoke at a time and attach to the Transit Gateway.
+Select one Spoke at a time and attach it to the Transit Gateway.

 |attach_spk_trgw|